AdrianMinnich/MyEuro2020/README.md

-The UEFA EURO 2020TM logo belongs to UEFA.
-I do not take any credit.
+<i>The UEFA EURO 2020TM logo belongs to UEFA.
+I do not take any credit.</i>